ehus33/CheesyExtension/README.md

 ## Usage

-To use CheesyExtension, follow these steps:
+To use Say Cheese!, follow these steps:

 1. **Build the extension:**